bordean5/AMLS_23-24_SN23077662/README.md

 &emsp;&emsp; -- A2.py

+&emsp;&emsp; -- best_model.h5 (pre-trained CNN model)

 &emsp; -- B

 &emsp;&emsp; -- B1.py

 &emsp;&emsp; -- B2.py

+&emsp;&emsp; -- model862.h5 (pre-trained CNN model)

-&emsp; -- main.py : file to run the whole project
+&emsp; -- main.py: file to run the whole project

 &emsp; -- README.md

 ### Program run instruction

-The main function is composed of several sub function and you can solve the task by running main.py
+The main function is composed of several sub-functions and you can solve the task by running main.py

 You can run "python A1/A2/B1/B2.py" to run each task.
 And it can also be done with "python main.py" which 4 tasks will be run one by one.